natalieagus/50033/docs/01-newborns/basics.md

 <ImageCard path={require("./images/basics/2023-07-27-16-01-25.png").default} widthPercentage="100%"/>

 Finally, also **add** a `BoxCollider2D` to Mario so that they can "collide" and prevents him from falling to oblivion.
-You can press `Edit Collider` in the component to adjust the collider edges to match Mario's sprite.
+You can press `Edit Collider` in the component of Mario gameobject to adjust the collider edges to match Mario's sprite.

 :::playtest
 Test it and you should see Mario not falling to oblivion anymore.